Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Yes folks, a car like this draws attention, and while the R8 has been around for many years – Audi will refresh it next year (hopefully) – people regard you differently, largely because they know it’s expensive, loud and fast.
+If you love reading about cars, you’ll also want to read our 2014 Nissan GT-R review.
 But in the same vein on lookers hold high regard for this car and those that drive them.
 Surprisingly, I was only asked a few questions when it came to the R8, but there is still, despite the car’s age, no denying the gazes that are garnered from street corners and cars.
 Why?

 Well for starters it’s a mid engined car.
 Which plops it into supercar status.
 Debatable by some, by I think, despite the less than $200,000 price tag, the R8 is a Supercar.
 And not just because of the way it looks.
 But because of the way it drives and sounds.
 There are two engines to choose from; a V8 or V10.
 The V10 is the way to go, as it guzzles 5.2l of fuel, purrs like a kitten when idle, roars like a lion when it’s angry, and hums like a porn star when it’s cruising at just about any speed.